PMCC-BioinformaticsCore/janis/docs/tools/bioinformatics/erik garrison/freebayes_1.2.rst

 =====================  ==================  ================================  ==========  =============================================================================================================================================================================================================================================================================================================
 name                   type                prefix                            position    documentation
 =====================  ==================  ================================  ==========  =============================================================================================================================================================================================================================================================================================================
-bams                   Array<BamPair>      -b                                            Add FILE to the set of BAM files to be analyzed. reference              FastaWithDict       -f                                            Use FILE as the reference sequence for analysis.
+bams                   Array<IndexedBam>   -b                                            Add FILE to the set of BAM files to be analyzed. reference              FastaWithIndexes    -f                                            Use FILE as the reference sequence for analysis.
 An index file (FILE.fai) will be created if none exists.
 If neither --targets nor --region are specified, FreeBayes will analyze every position in this reference. theta                  Float               -T                                            The expected mutation rate or pairwise nucleotide diversity among the population under analysis.
 This serves as the single parameter to the Ewens Sampling Formula prior model default: 0.001 ploidy                 Integer             -p                                            Sets the default ploidy for the analysis to N. default: 2 refQual                String              --reference-quality                           --reference-quality MQ,BQ  Assign mapping quality of MQ to the reference allele at each site and base quality of BQ. default: 100,60